Waste Management, Inc.

 Waste Management, Inc., doing business as WM, is a waste management, comprehensive waste, and environmental services company operating in North America.
 Founded in 1968, the company is headquartered in the Bank of America Tower in Houston, Texas.

-The company's network includes 346 transfer stations, 293 active landfill disposal sites, 146 recycling plants, 111 beneficial-use landfill gas projects and six independent power production plants.
-Waste Management offers environmental services to nearly 21 million residential, industrial, municipal and commercial customers in the United States, Canada, and Puerto Rico.
-With 26,000 collection and transfer vehicles, the company has the largest trucking fleet in the waste industry.
-Together with its competitor Republic Services, Inc, the two handle more than half of all garbage collection in the United States.
+The company's network includes 337 transfer stations, 254 active landfill disposal sites, 97 recycling plants, 135 beneficial-use landfill gas projects and six independent power production plants.
+WM provides environmental services to nearly 21 million residential, industrial, municipal and commercial customers in the United States, Canada, and Puerto Rico.
+With 26,000 collection and transfer vehicles, WM has the largest trucking fleet in the waste industry.
+Combined with its largest competitor Republic Services, Inc., the two handle more than half of all garbage collection in the United States.

 History

 In 1893, Harm Huizenga, a Dutch immigrant, began hauling garbage at $1.25/wagon in Chicago.
 In 1968, Harm's grandson Wayne Huizenga, Dean Buntrock, and Larry Beck founded Waste Management, Inc. and began aggressively purchasing many of the smaller garbage collection services across the country.
 In 1971, Waste Management went public, and by 1972, the company had made 133 acquisitions with $82 million in revenue.
 It had 60,000 commercial and industrial accounts and 600,000 residential customers in 19 states and the provinces of Ontario and Quebec.
 In the 1980s, Waste Management acquired Service Corporation of America (SCA) to become the largest waste hauler in the country.

 Between the years of 1976 and 1997, the executive officers of Waste Management, Inc. began "cooking" the accounting books by refusing to record expenses necessary to write off the costs of unsuccessful and abandoned landfill development projects; establishing inflated environmental reserves (liabilities) in connection with acquisitions so that the excess reserves could be used to avoid recording unrelated operating expenses, improperly capitalizing a variety of expenses; failing to establish sufficient reserves (liabilities) to pay for income taxes and other expenses; avoiding depreciation expenses on their garbage trucks by both assigning unsupported and inflating salvage values and extending their useful lives; assigned arbitrary salvage values to other assets that previously had no salvage value; failed to record expenses for decreases in the value of landfills as they were filled with waste, used netting to eliminate approximately $490 million in current period operating expenses and accumulated prior period accounting misstatements by offsetting them against unrelated one-time gains on the sale or exchange of assets; and used geography entries to move tens of millions of dollars between various line items on the company's income statement.
 Officers were accused of making "the financials look the way we want to show them."
 The top officers settled with the federal government for $30.8 million in 2005, without admitting guilt.